ClusterCockpit/cc-backend/docs/dev-authentication.md

 * This handler iterates over all authenticators
 * Calls `Auth()` on every authenticator
-* If err is not nil and the user object is valid it puts the user object in the request context and starts the onsuccess http handler
+* If err is not nil and the user object is valid it puts the user object in the request context and starts the onSuccess http handler
-* Otherwise it calls the onfailure handler
+* Otherwise it calls the onFailure handler

 ## Local